Python 5d - COlorama

 Information about the library can be found on the Python Package Index (PyPi) website.
 Copyright of the library is held by Jonathan Hartley & Arnon Yaari.

-Colorama can be imported when using an online editor like Replit.
+Colorama can be imported when using some online editors like Replit.

-Colorama is not available as a default library on the standard Python offline editor.
+Colorama is not available as a default library on the standard Python offline editor (IDLE).